 Proposed design for the new stone hewing sheds

 Why do we need to intervene?

 All stone buildings suffer from weathering and gradual erosion when revealed to the elements.
 The roofless Dunkeld Cathedral is no exception.
 Without a roof to protect it, the stone of the Cathedral is vulnerable to changing climate.
 It is a very clay rich stone, and increasing rainfall is washing the clay away.
 The increased wetting and drying cycles, combined with extended periods of freezing temperatures, have caused some of the stonework to fail.

 Our repairs will stabilise the cathedral stonework, ensuring it is protected for the future.
 Works to the wall-heads will protect the walls from water ingress, making them more resilient in the face of rainfall.
 These works will reduce the risk of loose high-level masonry and will allow us, in time, to fully re-open the cathedral to the public.

 How long will the works take?

 The current phase of works began towards the end of 2014, and will continue in stages until 2021.
 This sounds like a long time, but is actually a much sooner end date than initially planned thanks to increased funding from the Scottish Government.

 In the meantime, the exterior of the cathedral and the beautiful grounds are open to visitors throughout the year.
 The Friends of Dunkeld Cathedral offer guided tours, and you can also climb the scaffold to admire the work of the masons by booking onto one of our Insights Tours.

-Duncan provides support to the Estates team of the Conservation Directorate.
-With a background in History he enjoys learning about the significance of our properties and the stories we’re able to perpetuate through our conservation work - but he's now moved on for new adventures.
+Duncan used to work with us supporting to Estates team of the Conservation Directorate.
+With a background in History, he enjoyed learning about the significance of our properties and the stories we’re able to perpetuate through our conservation work - but he's now moved on for new adventures.

 View all posts by Duncan Ainslie